imagineeeinc/Webion-plus/README.md

 ## Methods

-There are a few methods exposed to control the Flems runtime:
+There are a few methods exposed to control the + runtime:

 ### `.reload()`
 Reloads the runtime page